vuejs/pinia/README.md

 })
 ```

-`createStore` returns a function that has to be called to get access to the store:
+`defineStore` returns a function that has to be called to get access to the store:

 ```ts
 import { useMainStore } from '@/stores/main'